Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "sun-icon"
   - @c "flower-icon"
   - @c "fall-leaf-icon"
+- @c "line-scheme": for graphs that support line schemes only.\n This is an array of line specifications (which can be recycled)\n Each specification contains the following:
+  - @c "line-style": a string specifying the line style.\n Available options are:
+    - @c "lines"
+    - @c "arrows"
+    - @c "spline"
+  - @c "pen-style": a [pen](#pen-properties) specificaiton (although only the pen style is used)
 - @c "legend": an item containing the following properties:
   - @c "placement": where to place the legend.\n Available options are: